nitaybz/homebridge-sensibo-ac/README.md

 On a device with Homebridge already installled:

-1. Install this plugin using NPM: `sudo npm install -g homebridge-sensibo-ac` (Note: this is global)
+1. Install this plugin (Note: this is global) using NPM from:
-2. Update your configuration file manually.
-See `config-sample.json` in this repository for an example

-**OR** alternatively:
+    - NPM: `sudo npm install -g homebridge-sensibo-ac`, or

-1. Install this plugin using GIT: `sudo npm install -g git+https://github.com/nitaybz/homebridge-sensibo-ac.git`
+    - GIT: `sudo npm install -g git+https://github.com/nitaybz/homebridge-sensibo-ac.git`
 2. Update your configuration file manually.
 See `config-sample.json` in this repository for an example

 ## Configuration